sodadata/docs/soda/sensitive-data.md

 <br />

 ## Utilize roles and permissions in Soda Cloud
-Soda Cloud employs roles and rights that apply to users of an organization's account.
-These basic access controls enable you to define who can access, add, change, or delete metadata or access to data in the account.
+Soda Cloud employs roles and permissions that apply to users of an organization's account.
+These access controls enable you to define who can access, add, change, or delete metadata or access to data in the account.

-Refer to [Manage roles and permissions in Soda Cloud]({% link soda-cloud/roles-and-rights.md %}) for much more detail and guidance on how to limit access.
+Refer to [Manage roles and permissions in Soda Cloud]({% link soda-cloud/roles-and-rights.md %}) for much more detail and guidance on how to manage and limit access.

 ## Deploy a self-hosted Soda Agent